BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 <div class="image-container">
 <a href="/dd3-wireframes/_media/stage-3-results/5-sort_by.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/5-sort_by.png" style="max-width: 232px;" data-no-zoom/></a>

-Clear and precise sorting information should be made available to the user to arrange results to their preference.
+*Clear and precise sorting information should be made available to the user to arrange results to their preference*

 </div>

 ### 6. Apply filters